SU Libraries’ Instruction Support for Faculty, Instructors and Teaching Assistants (TA’s)

 Whether you're a new teaching assistant or a long-established faculty member, Syracuse University Libraries offer a wide variety of services and resources to support your instruction and improve your students’ learning experiences.

 Here are tips and strategies for putting items on course reserve, exploring digital resources such as eBooks from our collections, showing videos in class, supporting students with videos and tutorials about the research process, collaborating with librarians for library instruction sessions and sharing permalinks to online library resources.
 If you have any questions about these resources and services, or anything else that the Libraries can do to support you and your students, please contact SU Libraries or your subject librarian.
-You can also view a recording of a recent presentation on the ways that SU Libraries can support your instructional activities.

 Course Reserves, Request, Delivery and Interlibrary Loan

-Placing course materials on course reserves allows more students to use course reserve materials at the same time and provides easier access.
+Placing materials on course reserves allows more students to use course reserve materials at the same time and provides easier access.
 The Libraries generally provide course reserves materials electronically so that all students, both on and off campus, can easily access materials.
 When an electronic version of a resource is not available, we will provide access to physical course reserves.
 Please submit your course reserve request several weeks prior to the start of the semester.
 Requests are generally processed in the order received and are typically completed within 1-2 days unless the item needs to be recalled or purchased.
 You can also contact our course reserves team (reserve@syr.edu) for assistance.

 Additional services include interlibrary loan, which can obtain materials needed for individual research that are not available in Syracuse University Libraries.
 Typical turnaround for a book is 5 to 7 days.
 Our Articles-to-Go-Services provides electronic delivery of articles or book chapters scanned from the Libraries' collection.
 The typical turnaround for scans is 24 to 48 hours.
-Both of these services can be requested through our Request, Delivery and Interlibrary Loan Portal.
+Both services can be requested through our Request, Delivery and Interlibrary Loan Portal.
 You can also contact our interlibrary loan team (ill@syr.edu) for assistance.

 Users can submit a hold request for physical items in our catalog, such as books and DVDs, by clicking on “Request this item” on the item’s catalog page for pickup at one of our library locations.
 Finally, our Library-to-Go service provides delivery and pick-up services of library and interlibrary loan materials to faculty and graduate students to their respective academic department office mailbox.
 You can register by sending an email to delivery@syr.edu.
 Please include your name, department and building.

-Showing Videos In Class
+Showing Videos in Class

 If you’re not able to find in our collection a video that you’d like to show in class or make available to your students, please contact your subject librarian or fill out the Suggest a Title form, and we’ll quickly try to license or acquire the additional video content.
 Please note, however, that not all videos can be licensed by the library, including original content created by Netflix and Hulu.
+Librarians also encourage faculty and students making use of video in classes or research to visit our Video Guide.

-Finding Online And Digital Resources
+Finding Online and Digital Resources

 The library’s website is a powerful intersection of general search engines and lists of databases, journals and research guides.
 These can be retrieved by title, subject discipline or by types of content.
-The top-level blue search box brings back relevant cross sections of search results sorted into so-called bento box lists.
-These are sorted into six separate boxes according to their points of origin being either:

-Linking To The Libraries’ Online Resources
+Linking to the Libraries’ Online Resources

 Instructional Support and Resources